AdoniasMulugeta/musica/README.md

-# musica - an amharic music streaming api
+# musica - a amharic music streaming api
 This is an online music streaming API that will mainly have a collection of licensed amharic songs.

 ## Why Musica?